 Find joy in the past despite pain in the present by making lost loved ones a part of holiday traditions.

 Have you lost a loved one?
 Do you dread the holidays without them?
-For the sake of their honor and the memory of our children, here are five ways to carry on the legacy of our lost loved ones this holiday season:
+For honoring their memory, here are five ways to carry on the legacy of our lost loved ones this holiday season:

 1. Talk about them.